laffan/psd-to-phaser/README.md

 # PSD to Phaser

-### Automatically generate assets from the layers of a .psd file and parse them in Phaser.
+### ✨ Generate assets from the layers of a .psd file and parse them in Phaser. 🎉

 The `psd` filetype is a common export option for most raster art applications these days.
 This tool, inspired by [Tiled](https://www.mapeditor.org/) and powered by [psd_tools](https://pypi.org/project/psd-tools/), gives the users of these applications a way to easily translate their work in to an interactive space, powered by [a top notch gaming engine](https://phaser.io/).

 This repo is composed of three parts:

 ### 1. Generator

 The generator uses psd_tools to break up a PSD, generate a JSON file from its layer data and then output a series of optimized assets.
-It depends on a naming convention that you can read more about in the [README](./generator/README.md).
-(As a standalone tool, this could be useful to just about anyone who uses psds to create assets.)
+Requires the use of a naming convention for your layer names.
+As a standalone tool, this could be useful to just about anyone who uses psds to create assets.

+Learn more in the [📄 Generator README](./generator/README.md).

 ### 2. Plugin

-The (Phaser) plugin parses the JSON that the generator creates and provides a series of helper functions to display and manipulate the layers in your phaser project.
-It also has some nifty extras like lazyLoading and a build-your-own-joystick preset.
-Read more in the [README](./plugin/README.md).
+The PSD-to-Phaser plugin parses the JSON from the generator and provides a series of helper functions to display and manipulate the layers in your Phaser project.
+It also has some nifty extras like [lazyLoading](/plugin/README.md#lazyload) and a [build-your-own-joystick](/plugin/README.md#joystick-sprite-zone-key) preset.

+Learn more in the [📄 Plugin README](./plugin/README.md).

 ### 3. Demos

-The demos are a few simple examples of what is possible with this tool.
+The demos give a very high-level look at what is possible with this tool.
 At the moment, there are two :

 1. [Introduction](/demos/1_introduction/) - The absolute bare-bones to get you up and running.